What Is PCB Assembly?

 Suggestions to Perform PCB Assembly Better

-After explaining the detailed process of PCB assembly, now we would like to offer some suggestions that can improve the quality of the PCBA.
+After explaining the detailed process of printed circuit assembly, now we would like to offer some suggestions that can improve the quality of the PCBA.

 - Component size